 It is never safe to touch anything, let alone trim a tree near or touching a power line.
 Even if the tree is yours or the power line is near your house, you should always let a professional do the job to prevent yourself from getting electrocuted.

-Simply being in contact with a tree branch that is touching a power line or a wire can cause lethal injury as the voltage is a hundred times greater than the current running inside your home.
+Simply being in contact with a tree branch touching a power line or a wire can cause lethal injury as the voltage is a hundred times greater than the current running inside your home.

 Who should I report a fallen tree on a power line to?